-Scottish Crucible 2010 Interdisciplinary Group Project Award - two small grants awarded,
+Scottish Crucible Interdisciplinary Group Project Award

-2. Novel preparation of food emulsions.
+2. Using a novel method to prepare of food emulsions.

 The Biochemical Society Summer Vacation Studentship - awarded to Petros Stathakos (University of Aberdeen undergraduate student).

-|European Association for the Study of Obesity (EASO) Travel Award (2009) to attend the European Congress on Obesity (ECO) 2009, 6th - 9th May, Amsterdam.|
+European Association for the Study of Obesity (EASO) Travel Award (2009) to attend the European Congress on Obesity (ECO) 2009, 6th - 9th May, Amsterdam.

 Career Development Fellowship (2007-09)